ingridt123/cs131-tools/tree-visualization-final/README.md

 ```
 With 6 terms, this already becomes much more difficult to reason about.

-This is where `GenericAST` may come in handy.
+This is where `GenericAST` can come in handy.
 All you need to do is have your data type derive the `Data` typeclass and you can use `GenericAST` to visualize your data in an abstract syntax tree (AST)!

 So let's add the typeclass to our data type:
 ```